-If you don't mind the violence, a Thai boxing match is worth attending for the pure spectacle and the wild musical accompaniment, the ceremonial beginning of each match, and the frenzied betting around the stadium.
+If you don't mind the violence, a Muay Thai boxing match is worth attending for the pure spectacle and wild musical accompaniment, the ceremonial beginning of each match, and the frenzied betting around the stadium.

 History of Muay Thai

-The origins of this martial art and sport are claimed to stretch back to the wars with the Burmese during the 15th century.
-Thailand's first famous boxer was one, ‘Nai Khanom Tom' who was said to have single-handedly defeated nine Burmese fighters in a wager for freedom.
+It's believed that the origins of Muay Thai date back to the wars with the Burmese during the 15th century.
+Thailand's first famous boxer, Nai Khanom Tom, was said to have single-handedly defeated 9 Burmese fighters.
 A Thai king, Phra Chao Seua (The Tiger King) is said to have been an incognito participant in many boxing matches in the early part of his reign.

-Changes were also initiated to make the sport safer have reduced the incidence of death and injury.
-But Thai boxing is still a violent contact sport and considered by many as the ultimate in unarmed combat.
-Demonstrations of Muay Thai are held in many of the tourist areas but they are mostly for show.
+Changes were also initiated to make the sport safer, reducing the incidence of death and injury.
+Muay Thai boxing is still a violent contact sport and considered by many as the ultimate in unarmed combat.
+Demonstrations of Muay Thai take place in many of Phuket's tourist areas, though they're mostly for show.

 Common blows include high kicks to the neck, elbow thrusts to the face and head, knee hooks to the ribs, and low crescent kicks to the calf.
 A contestant may even grasp an opponent's head between his hands and pull it down to meet an upward knee thrust.

 Punching is considered the weakest of all blows and kicking merely a way to ‘soften up' one's opponent.
 Most Muay Thai matches end with a knee or elbow strike.